kaklise/WNTR/documentation/framework.rst

 * Pressure-driven hydraulic simulation and leak models are only available using the WNTRSimulator.

 * Water quality simulation is only available using the EpanetSimulator.
+(However, see the Note above.)

 **WNTR reads in and writes all sections of EPANET INP files**.
 This includes the following sections:
 [BACKDROP],